cat-cfs/cbm3_python/examples/sit_automation/README.md

 * sit_events.csv
 * sit_transitions.csv

-The csv files are in the tabular Standard import tool format which is described in chapter 3 of the [Operational-Scale CBM-CFS3 user guide](https://cfs.nrcan.gc.ca/pubwarehouse/pdfs/35717.pdf)
+The .csv files are in the tabular CBM Standard Import Tool format that is described in Chapter 3, section 3.1.1 of the [Operational-Scale CBM-CFS3 user guide](https://cfs.nrcan.gc.ca/pubwarehouse/pdfs/39768.pdf)

-The format of mapping.json is described [here](https://github.com/cat-cfs/StandardImportToolPlugin/wiki/Mapping-Configuration)
+The format of the mapping.json file is described [here](https://github.com/cat-cfs/StandardImportToolPlugin/wiki/Mapping-Configuration).

 ## Running as a library

-The following python demonstrates importing an sit dataset into a CBM-CFS3 project Access database
+The python below can be used to import a SIT csv formatted dataset converting it to a CBM-CFS3 project Access database.

-The pair of required parameters are the same as those described in the *Running from the command line* section above.
+The pair of parameters required parameters are the same as those described in the *Running from the Windows command line* section above.

 ```python
 from cbm3_python.cbm3data import sit_helper